 My fascination with abandoned places is growing.
-I find them a bit creepy and scary, but also often feel a sadness.
+I find them a bit creepy and scary, but also often feel sadness.
 These are places that were once busy or loved or useful, no longer have a purpose.

 Another part of the fascination is with the deterioration, for many reasons and often due to age, weather, urban mining, vandalism, and accumulation of combustible materials (trash), etc. This often leads to dangerous conditions which in some way adds to the mystery and allure.